 For your Action to avoid incurring negative karmic consequences, it should not interfere with people or things.
 To interfere is an act of self-will and goes against the flow of reality.
-Reality is a harmonious, self-balancing, unity; if you act against the natural flow of events you will, sooner or later, incur a corresponding negative reaction.
+Reality is a harmonious, self balancing, unity; if you act against the natural flow of events you will, sooner or later, incur a corresponding negative reaction.

-When you Act, just let things happen, easily and naturally, within yourself and in terms of your behaviour towards other people and things.
+When you ACT, just let things happen,

+easily and naturally, within yourself and in terms of your behaviour towards other people and things.
 In every situation, no matter how apparently hopeless, there is always power for you to use harmoniously.
-If you wield and yield to power in an organic, flowing way, reality will unfold in its own manner.

-4 The time of testing
+If you wield and yield to power in an organic, flowing way, chapter 4 the TIME of testing